 David Pickens is a former military officer who started his career in education via an alternative certification program.
-After spending nine years as an award winning middle school teacher at Price School in Chicago Public Schools, he became an Assistant Principal at Arai Middle School.
+After spending nine years as an award winning middle school teacher at Price School in Chicago Public Schools (CPS), he became an assistant principal at Arai Middle School.

-Shortly after Arne Duncan was appointed CEO, he tapped David to be his Deputy Chief of Staff.
-David remained as Duncan’s Deputy Chief of Staff for two years until Duncan created the position of Deputy to the CEO.
-In that position, David became Senior Advisor and System-Wide Manager to the CEO and was responsible for a wide array of high profile departments and initiatives.
-Departments included system-wide external communications, internal communications, governmental affairs, community relations, local school council relations, external partnerships and external resources.
+Shortly after Arne Duncan was appointed CEO of CPS, he tapped David to be his deputy chief of staff.
+David remained in this position for two years until Duncan created the position of Deputy to the CEO.
+In that position, David became senior advisor and system-wide manager to the CEO and was responsible for a wide array of high profile departments and initiatives.
+Departments included system-wide external and internal communications, governmental affairs, community relations, local school council relations, external partnerships and resources.
 Initiatives included school closings, consolidations, turnarounds and relocation, the Violence Reduction Initiative and the creation of the automated Board Report Process for the entire district.
-A few months after President Obama appointed Arne Duncan U.S. Secretary of Education, David was appointed Chief of Staff to the Chicago Board of Education.
-In that capacity he was the highest ranking employee in the Chicago Board of Education and one of only two direct reports to the Chicago Board of Trustees, with the other being the CEO of the Chicago Public Schools.
+A few months after President Obama appointed Arne Duncan U.S. Secretary of Education, David was appointed chief of staff to the Chicago Board of Education.
+In that capacity he was the highest ranking employee in the Chicago Board of Education and one of only two direct reports to the Chicago Board of Trustees, with the other being the CEO of CPS.

-David became the Executive Director of DC School Reform Now in August of 2010.
+David became the executive director of DC School Reform Now in August 2010.
 He attended Michigan State University, University of Illinois in Chicago and holds a master's degree in education and a principal’s certification from Roosevelt University in Chicago and University of Illinois in Chicago, respectively.
-David has served on a number of boards and won a number of teaching awards.
+David has served on a number of boards and has won a number of teaching awards.
 He was named a Golden Apple Finalist in 1999.
-David is married and has two children in elementary school.
+David is married and has two children in traditional neighborhood schools in DC.

-Emerald Becker is a communications professional and former AmeriCorps VISTA dedicated to promoting quality education and lasting education reform.
+Emerald Becker is a communications professional dedicated to promoting quality education and lasting education reform.